 Scientific Drilling's Surveying Systems provide a dependable and competitive service, facilitating faster drilling operations while enhancing confidence in the process.

-Scientific Drilling International offers the Electronic Multi-Shot System (EMS), utilizing the high-accuracy magnetic survey package found in our MWD systems.
-Specifically designed for use with non-magnetic collars, the EMS conducts surveys during a trip out of the hole.
-With substantial onboard memory, it enables survey runs in long hole sections.
+Scientific Drilling International’s Electromagnetic Multi-Shot Solution (EMS) leverages the high-accuracy magnetic survey package found in our configurable MWD systems (specifically designed for use with non-magnetic collars) to conduct surveys during a trip out of the hole.

 The Electronic Magnetic Steering System (MSS) offers unparalleled reliability in the most challenging drilling conditions and supports a wide range of running gear structures.